-I am a father, US Marine Corps veteran, cyclist, kayaker, backpacker, hiker, climber, and general outdoor enthusiast.
-My research is focused at the confluence of archaeological methods and digital technology; to include applications of 3D technologies to archaeological problems, geometric morphometrics, finite elements analysis, network analyses, predictive modeling, archaeological theory, and archaeological science.
+I am a husband, father, US Marine Corps veteran, cyclist, kayaker, backpacker, hiker, climber, and general outdoor enthusiast.
+My research is focused at the confluence of archaeological methods and digital technology; to include applications of 3D technologies to archaeological problems, geometric morphometrics, finite elements analysis, bibliometrics and scientometrics, predictive modeling, archaeological theory, and archaeological science.

 I am happy to answer questions regarding the how, what, when, where and why of things via email, Skype, or by phone.
 This site exists because I am interested in receiving your feedback, and improving my work–comments and constructive criticisms are welcome.